 Figures 10 and 11 show two examples of simulated and observed PPI scans from the La Dôle radar in western Switzerland at 1° elevation during one mostly convective event (13 August 2015) and one mostly stratiform event (8 April 2014).
 The displayed radar reflectivities are raw uncorrected ones, and the attenuation effect is taken into account for simulated reflectivities.
 It can be seen that in both cases, the model is able to locate the center of the precipitation event quite accurately but tends to overestimate its extent, especially in the convective case.
-Generally, the simulated Z_H, Z{DR} and K{dp} are of the same order of magnitude as the observed ones, with the exception of the stratiform case, where the simulated K{dp} is underestimated on the edges of the precipitating system.
+Generally, the simulated $Z{\rm H}$, $Z{\rm DR}$ and $K{\rm dp}$ are of the same order of magnitude as the observed ones, with the exception of the stratiform case, where the simulated $K{\rm dp}$ is underestimated on the edges of the precipitating system.
 The simulated radial velocities seem very realistic and agree well with observations both in terms of amplitude and spatial structure.

-15 4.1.2 RHI with melting layer at X-band
+20 4.1.2 RHI with melting layer at X-band

-Figure 12 shows one example of simulated and observed RHI scan in a stratiform situation (22 March 2014) with a clearly visible melting layer at low altitude.
-It can be seen that the forward radar operator is indeed able to simulate a realistic polarimetric signature within the melting layer with a clearly visible bright-band in $Z{\rm H}$, an increase in $Z{\rm DR}$ followed by a sharp decrease in the solid phase above and higher values of $K{\rm dp}$.
-The extent of the melting layer

-20 seems also to be quite accurate when compared with radar measurements.
+a realistic polarimetric signature within the melting layer with a clearly visible bright-band in Z_H, an increase in Z{DR} followed by a sharp decrease in the solid phase above and higher values of K{dp}.
+The extent of the melting layer 25 seems also to be quite accurate when compared with radar measurements.
+Note that, in this case, the model slightly overestimates the signature in Z{DR} and Z_H below the melting layer, but this is related to the fact that COSMO seems also to be quite accurate when compared with radar measurements.
 Note that, in this case, the model slightly overestimates the signature in $Z{\rm DR}$ and $Z{\rm H}$ below the melting layer, but this is related to the fact that COSMO tends to overestimate the rain intensity during this particular event.
 In terms of radial velocities, again the model simulates some very realistic patterns that agree well with the observations, with two shear transitions at around 1 and 3.5 km altitude followed by a strong increase in velocities at higher altitudes.